Naiya Mehta, Esq.

 • CEO & Founder, Lyric Investment Group

-• Board Member, Dean's Leadership Circle — UC Irvine Merage School of Business
+• Board Member, UC Irvine School of Business

-Naiya's signature talk breaks down the three silent forces that derail adults financially—and teaches students how to recognize and defeat them before they start.
+Naiya's signature talk breaks down the three silent forces that financially derail many adults, and she offers mechanisms to recognize and defeat them.
 Grounded in real stories, not textbook theory.

 1